yjbong10/Lapland-public/README.md

 Website: [https://yjbong10.github.io/Lapland-public/](https://yjbong10.github.io/Lapland-public/)

 <sup>This was initially created for personal use and hosted elsewhere.
-I decided to include it in portfolio and hosted on GitHub pages for showcase.
-All the photos and videos are replaced by random from unsplash and youtube. </sup>
+I decided to include it in my portfolio and hosted it on GitHub pages.
+All the photos and videos are replaced by random ones from Unsplash and Youtube.</sup>

 ### `Features:`